 Every video begins with a solid strategy, even Live ones.
-So, before you even hit that “play” button you need to know that everything’s on check: you’ve double-checked that your equipment works, you know the ins-and-outs of setting up a live stream on the platform of your choosing, and you’ve got a solid topic you can talk about at length!
+So, before you even hit that “play” button you need to know that everything’s in check: you’ve double-checked that your equipment works, you know the ins and outs of setting up a live stream on the platform of your choosing, and you’ve got a solid topic you can talk about at length!

 So, let’s explore those elements in a bit more detail, shall we?